vanilla-extracts/a-witchy-best-friend/awb.typ

 #middle

 - "Ophelie!
 Clara!
 Always so beautiful you two" Violet grinned as we entered into her dorm room for our weekly film meetup.
-Jim and his partner were on a date, so this was only the three of us.
+Jim and his partner were on a date, so there were only the three of us.

-- "Hello Violet" we both said, hugging her, Violet was another trans girl in my class, she also benefited for the help of my girlfriend, to be more honest, I begged Clara to help her, and she finally agreed, not without kissing me and doubling her cuddling amount as reward, not that I was complaining I loved cuddling to her.
+- "Hello Violet" we both said, hugging her, Violet was another trans girl in my class, she also benefited for the help of my girlfriend, well to be honest, I begged Clara to help her, and she finally agreed, not without kissing me and doubling her cuddling requests as reward, not that I was complaining I loved cuddling with her.

 - "Hey, I see you two "only housemate" are closer now huh-uh" she said with a knowing grin, we were not officially dating, that is we were not out in the university, and were more of a private item, but my friendship with Violet started when she connected the dot between who I was and who I am, she also figured out my relationship with Clara a few weeks into our friendship.
 The housemate thing was an inside lesbian joke apparently, I was not really into internet but Clara and Violet were.